olegabu/challenge-rust/README.md

 cast logs --rpc-url $sepolia --from-block 4243635 --address $sender && cast logs --rpc-url $mumbai --from-block 39868015 --address $receiver
 ```

-## Generate Rust bindings to the contracts
+### Demo Rust CLI

 Before we build the Rust CLI app we need to wrap our Solidity contracts into Rust code.
-For our one simple method it may look excessive but demonstrates a rich workflow.
+For our one simple method in one contract it may look excessive but here it demonstrates my workflow.

+#### Generate Rust bindings to the contracts

 Rust bindings to the contracts can be generated via `forge bind`, which requires
 first building our contracts.
 Move back to the project's root.